vanchee/containers-sydsummit-workshop-2019/README.md

 ### Learning Paths

+Step1 : Setting up the workshop environment (Cloud9) and spin up clusters (ECS & EKS)

-Step1 : Build your Docker image and push it to ECR
+Step2 : Build your Docker image and push it to ECR

 * [Dockerizing your application](workshop-1/)